 A dog bite can be a horrific experience leaving you physically scarred and emotionally traumatized.
 Even after receiving proper medical care and making as full of a recovery as possible, you may still find yourself unable to partake in important activities you used to enjoy, such as going for a walk in your neighborhood or local park.
 The fear of being attacked and bitten by a dog again can be overwhelming; it can keep you confined to your house, afraid to enjoy the outdoors.
 You may also have a disfiguring scar on your arm, hand, leg, face, or other part of your body.
-Such permanent physical scarring that affects your sense of self worth.
+Such permanent physical scarring that can affect your sense of self worth.
 The careless and inattentive dog owner should be held accountable.
 You are legally entitled to have all of your medical bills paid for and to recovery just compensation for your injuries and the physical, mental and emotional trauma you have been through.
 Call our firm today and talk to a dedicated dog bite lawyer San Diego and learn your legal rights and remedies as a bite victim.